Wednesday, June 8, 2016

 According to Webster, prevail means “to be victorious,” which sounds awfully good to me.
-What does it take to prevail in a confrontation, especially ne involving firearms?
+What does it take to prevail in a confrontation, especially one involving firearms?
 The truth is no one really knows since each confrontation is different and it’s impossible to train for every potential life-threatening event, especially since most situations are outside our control.
-One thing I can say with confidence is that the individual will have to take foundational knowledge and skill, and adapt it to the situation they face.
+One thing I can say with confidence is that the individual will have to take foundational knowledge and skill, adapt it to the situation they face and then apply accordingly.
+This application will require taking a number of skill sets and "chunking" them together into one smooth action...easer said than done!
 There is no such thing as too much training or preparation.

 I have seen a trend on the Internet where “experts” (i.e. tactical knuckleheads who have never faced anything more dangerous than a paper cut) discussing how common sense and sound judgment are the critical skills to have when facing a threat.
 While these are certainly good attributes to have, what these so-called experts seem to miss is that under the affects of fear, the reasoning brain goes to mush and that sound judgment and reasoning are fleeting.